Calais: Names and etymology

 The name Calais first appears in the historical record late in the twelfth century AD in a mention by Count Gerard of Guelders of a charter by his father Matthew of Alsace, Some references mention the Latin name Calesium being used as early as the ninth century but without providing sources for the claim.
 Medieval Latin Calesium derives ultimately from Latin Caletum, in turn from Caletes, a Belgic or Gallic tribe dwelling in Pays de Caux, in present-day Normandy.
 The Gaulish ethnonym Caletoi literally means "the hard ones", that is to say "the stubborn" or "the tough" and derives from the Proto-Celtic stem *kaletos- ("hard, cruel, strong") Early French sources use a bewildering array of spellings from Kaleeis to Kalais to Calays together with Latin-based Calaisiacum, Calesetum and Calasium.
 (Note: Other French variants included Kaleis, Kalet, Kales, Kalees, Chalais, Kalesium, Caleys, Calez, Calai, Chalays, Callais, Callès, Calisia and Callays.)
 The modern French spelling of Calais first appeared in 1331.

 The earliest English name for the city was the Anglo-Norman Caleis.
 In Middle and Early Modern English, variants including Caleys, Calais, Calays, Callis and Cales were used.
 (Note: In English sources, Caleis, Cales, Caleyes, Calis, Callaice, Callais, Calles, Calleis, Calleys, Callice, Callies, Callis, Calliss, Callys, Calys and Calysse are all attested.)
 In later Middle English, the name of the city was most commonly spelt Cales, and this spelling survived well into the modern period, (Note: Pepys uses "Cales" in the 16 June 1664 entry of his diary.) but Shakespeare for example used the spelling Callice.
-Confusingly, the name Cales found in the sarcastic rhyme beginning "A gentleman of Wales, a knight of Cales" and the ballad "The Winning of Cales" collected by Thomas Percy refers not to Calais, but to Cadiz in Spain.
+Confusingly, the name Cales found in the sarcastic rhyme beginning "A gentleman of Wales, a knight of Cales" and the ballad "The Winning of Cales" collected by Thomas Percy refers not to Calais, but to Cádiz in Spain.

 The Cales spelling was also used in other European languages at the time, including Spanish, Italian and German and it is reflected in the city's name in the local Picard language, Calés.

 Other archaic names for the city are Portuguese Calêsio and German Kalen.
 Kales, the city's historic name in Dutch and West Flemish (once spoken in the area) was retained until more recently in the name for the Strait of Dover, Nauw van Kales, and is still used in Dutch sources wishing to emphasise former linguistic ties to the area.

 Though the modern French spelling of Calais gradually supplanted other variants in English, the pronunciation /ˈkælᵻs/ (KAL-iss) persisted and survives in other towns named for the European city including Calais, Maine, and Calais, Vermont, in the United States.
 In "De Gustibus" (1855), Robert Browning rhymes Calais with malice.
 (Note: Though paraphrasing Mary I of England: